fhembroff/TEST-workflow/README.md

 # wes-testing

-This repo has been created to test dockstore's ability to launch CWL through WES.
+This repo has been created to test dockstore's ability to launch CWL workflows through WES.